 BBB PROGRAMME: ARCHITECT NATI QUOTED IN OXFORD BUSINESS GROUP WEBSITE

-Oxford Business Group (OBG) is a “global research and consultancy company producing annual investment and economic reports on more than 30 countries… offering internationally acclaimed intelligence on regions that are shaping the future balance of economic power.”
+Oxford Business Group (OBG) is a “global research and consultancy company producing annual investment and economic reports on more than 30 countries…offering internationally acclaimed intelligence on regions that are shaping the future balance of economic power.”

-In line with the government’s Build, Build, Build Program, an infrastructure development agenda initiated by current President Rodrigo Duterte last October 2017, Italpinas Development Corporation’s (IDC) Chairman & CEO, Architect Romolo Nati, was recently featured and quoted in two of OBG’s website articles.
+In line with the government’s Build, Build, Build Programme, an infrastructure development agenda initiated by current President Rodrigo Duterte last October 2017, Italpinas Development Corporation’s (IDC) Chairman & CEO, Architect Romolo Nati, was recently featured and quoted in two of OBG’s website articles.

 IDC is a green real estate developer that stands out from the rest as it is one among few real estate developers that focus in emerging cities and recognizes its potential long before competition exists.
 Take Cagayan de Oro City, for example, where the company’s flagship projects, Primavera Residences and Primavera City, are located.
 IDC commits in delivering quality and sustainable properties by aiming to design and build projects where human development is balanced with the environment.